cyanoei/duke-team/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.3.3 Editing Stock: `edit  stock`

 This directly modifies the value of a property stock.
-You may modify as many properties as you wish in one command.

 Keywords to modify each property:
 - `description`
 - `quantity`
 - `minimum`

 Note: The ability to edit StockCode and StockType will be added in v2.0.
 For now, please delete and re-add a stock if you need to change those properties.

 Format: `edit stock <StockCode> <Property> <New Value>`

-eg. `edit stock R500 quantity 1000` : Changes the quantity of the stock R500 to 1000.
+eg. `edit stock R500 quantity 1000`: Changes the quantity of the stock R500 to 1000.

 #### 3.3.4 Listing Stock: `list stock`

 This lists out all Stocks that are present in the inventory.

 Format: `list stock`

 #### 3.3.5 Listing Stock of a particular StockType: `list stocktype <StockType>`